balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

 Write the testcase
 ------------------

-Often it is really comfortable to freely write the test with the features you think they should contain.
-You can add the methods you need and freely write the testcase.
-The real implementation of the feature methods will be done later.
+Writing tests freestyle is often the most comfortable way to go about it.
+After the test is written, we can then add the used feature classes and methods later on.
+This helps streamline the writing process, making it easier to get the test down.

 So let's do it.
 Let us go back and read our scenario again: